 The Simmons University Health Center supports the health of Simmons undergraduate and graduate students.
 During the COVID-19 pandemic, the Health Center is available for telehealth appointments and a limited number of pre-screened in-person appointments.
 See the Health Center's list of services for an overview of their health care services.

 If you are experiencing a medical emergency, call 911 for immediate emergency assistance.

 Whether it's academic, general or a behavioral concern, faculty can raise a Starfish flag with concerns about a student.
 Academic Flags are considered as Attendance Concern, Missing/Late Assignments, Low Scores, In Danger of Failing and Low Participation.
 When raising a flag, faculty are asked to submit flag comments.
 The flag comments should be written as if writing to the student, not about the student.
 When the student receives the flag in their email, they receive the exact text that you write in the comment box.
 The general concern flag is an important piece of the Starfish alert system.
 A general concern flag should be raised when a concern about a student exists that may revolve around their academics or general wellbeing and you want to alert the Undergraduate Advising team and Student Life.

-Temporary Diagnosis or Disability
+Temporary or Short-Term Diagnoses

 Title IX Cases

 At Simmons, we recognize the inherent dignity and worth of each member of our community, which includes the right to live, learn and work in an environment free from sexual harassment.
 Sexual harassment is a broad term used to identify a number of unwelcome behaviors, of a sexual nature, that are prohibited by Simmons, including, but not limited to, sexual assault, dating violence, domestic violence, and stalking.